conan-io/docs/extending/template_system/search_table.rst

     :align: center

-This is the default Canan provides, but you can use your own Jinja2 template to customize this output to your needs:
+This is the default Canan provides, but you can use your own `Jinja2 documentation <https://palletsprojects.com/p/jinja/>`_ template to customize this output to your needs:

  * *<cache>/templates/output/search_table.html*.